nina-mir/chat-with-San-Francisco-Film-Dataset/pandas-script/instructions/preprocessing.md

 - Jimmy Stewart appears as Actor_1 in ALL 8 rows
 - **Direct counting would count each person 8 times for this single film**

-## Correct Query Interpretation for People-Related Analysis:
+## Correct Query Interpretation for People-Related Analysis

 ### Film-Level vs Location-Level Queries:

 **Film-Level Queries** (require deduplication):
 - **"Which actor played in the most films?"** → Count DISTINCT films per actor
 - **"How many films did director X make?"** → Count DISTINCT films per director
 - **"Which director made the most films?"** → Count DISTINCT films per director
 - **"How many films has actor X been in?"** → Count DISTINCT films per actor
 - **"List all films by director X"** → Return DISTINCT films per director